Aa–Zz : a typographic installation [analogue/digital/object]

 Aa–Zz : a typographic installation [analogue/digital/object] is a project by third-year Communication Design students.

-Please note: During COVID-19 alert level 2 or higher, the campus is not open to the general public for safety reasons.
-Thank you for your understanding.
+Kindly note: In case we are in Covid-19 Alert Level 2 or higher the campus is unfortunately not open for general public for safety reasons.
+Thank you for your understanding!